 Fire-related topics are addressed as formal training sessions aimed at increasing the overall ability of department personnel.
-These established topics will be in addition to the determined minimum company standards conducted by all company officers for their respective crews on a quarterly basis.
-Minimum company standards will continue to focus on the Rogers Fire Department big 5; Ladders, SCBA, Firefighter Survival, Fire Training, and 1410 Evolutions.
-The goal of the minimum company standards is to practice each of the big five on a quarterly basis, to perform them as in a real situation, and take the necessary steps to master the performance of each crew member.
-The training plan will allow adequate time in each month for implementation of new equipment or standard operating procedures and the addition of any new techniques or methods that may be introduced to department personnel.
+These established topics will be in addition to the determined Company Performance Standards (CPS) conducted by all company officers for their respective crews on a quarterly basis.
+CPS will continue to focus on the Rogers Fire Department big 5; Ladders, SCBA, Firefighter Survival, Fire Training, and 1410 Evolutions.
+The goal is to practice each of the big five on a quarterly basis, to perform them as in a real situation, and take the necessary steps to master the performance of each crew member.
+The Annual Training Plan will allow adequate time in each month for implementation of new equipment or standard operating procedures and the addition of any new techniques or methods that may be introduced to department personnel.

 Rapid Intervention Operations

 Objectives to include the operations of RIT teams, advanced safety and survival, proactive RIT operations and building preparation including softening of the structure and preparation.